dsagman/picat/Hakank v3.md

 hakank2: I'm not sure that they can be described as neither, or perhaps it's both.
 Variables in Picat are not like variables in (imperative) programming languages, they are more placeholders which are "filled" with values by unification (or reassigned with :=/2).
 A variable that have been unified with a value (say 3), might probably be described as passed by value, but a value that hasn't been unified at the call might be described as passed by reference.
 So perhaps "pass by reference|value" should not be mentioned at all.

-david2: at some point the compiled code results in variables being stored in memory and access when referenced in a function or predicate body. this must be to either a single memory location or a copy of a memory location.
+david2: at some point the compiled code results in variables being stored in memory and accessed when referenced in a function or predicate body.
+This access must be to either a single memory location or a copy of a memory location.
 I understand that it's under the hood and that Picat doesn't expose this like C, but there's got to be a pointer or copy when a variable is passed to a function/predicate.

-hakank: I'm not sure if you have tested DCGs, Definite Clause Grammar.
-Unfortunately only mentioned at page 44.

-    I noted later in the document that I don't understand how to use them in Picat.
-I would love an example or better yet two or three!
+Correct?

 hakank2: I agree that The Picat Guide should give some example of DCGs.
 I gave you some links in my first comment round.

 david2: I added DCG information in.
-Somewhere I thought I noted that this reminds me of Parsec in Haskell and that I enjoyed your advent of code problem that uses DCGs and I also have trouble with \n and \n\n in Parsec.
+I forgot to push the revision to this file where I noted that this reminds me of Parsec in Haskell and that I enjoyed your advent of code problem that uses DCGs and I also have trouble with \n and \n\n in Parsec.

-&&&& here&&&&&

 hakank: Using the "case" analogy is interesting, but is misleading since in Picat - as in Prolog - all alternatives are tried, not just the first one that "match".